Qarj/WebImblaze/MANUAL.md

 <reporttype>standard</reporttype>
 ```

-Setting the report type to `nagios` tells WebInject to behave as a Nagios plugin.
+Setting the report type to `nagios` tells WebImblaze to behave as a Nagios plugin.

 When in Nagios mode, all the regular information written to STDOUT is suppressed.
 Instead at the
 end of testing, a single line is output according to Nagios standards.